-Contribute to research and scholarship in an area of nursing practice or teaching and learning in the profession that is of national significance.
+Contribute to research and scholarship in an area of nursing practice that is of national significance.

 1.3 LEADERSHIP AND SERVICE

 Academics of the University have a unique opportunity to profess their discipline in the public arena and to ensure the society is well informed on key issues affecting it.
 As such, it is a priority for an academic nurse to have strong community linkages and to communicate with the community through the press, support groups, peer meetings and interactions with the profession and with industry.
 This might include but not be limited to: